imagexd/imagexd.github.io/registration/index.md

 ### Who?

-ImageXD workshops are open to faculty, and staff scientists, post-docs, researchers and gradudate students across all disciplines, from universities, industry and national labs in the Bay Area and beyond.
+ImageXD workshops are open to faculty, and staff scientists, post-docs, researchers and graduate students across all disciplines, from universities, industry and national labs in the Bay Area and beyond.

 <a href="https://docs.google.com/forms/d/13gRMnLP3MTd3g6JoxfTZT0vBZqa10dE3Gg5HOwRR82Y/" class="btn"> Registration </a>